privacyguides/privacyguides.org/docs/os/macos-overview.md

 ## Recommended Configuration

-Your account when you first set up your Mac will be an Administrator account, which has higher privileges than a Standard user account.
-It is considered [best practice](https://support.apple.com/guide/mac-help/set-up-your-mac-to-be-secure-flvlt003/mac#mchlp6f0f578) by Apple (and us) to create a second, Standard user account which you use for day-to-day operations.
+Your account when you first set up your Mac will be an Administrator account, which has higher privileges than a Standard user account. macOS has a number of protections which prevent malware and other programs from abusing your Administrator privileges, so it is generally safe to use this account.

+However, exploits in protective utilities like `sudo` have been [discovered in the past](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/).
+If you want to avoid the possibility that programs you run abuse your Administrator privileges, you could consider creating a second, Standard user account which you use for day-to-day operations.
+This has the added benefit of making it more obvious when an app needs admin access, because it will prompt you for credentials every time.

-It is not strictly required to ever log in to your original Administrator account from the macOS login screen.
+If you do use a second account, it is not strictly required to ever log in to your original Administrator account from the macOS login screen.
 When you are doing something as a Standard user which requires Administrator permissions, the system should prompt you for authentication, where you can enter your Administrator credentials as your Standard user on a one-time basis.
 Apple provides [guidance](https://support.apple.com/HT203998) on hiding your Administrator account if you prefer to only see a single account on your login screen.

+Alternatively, you can use a utility like [macOS Enterprise Privileges](https://github.com/SAP/macOS-enterprise-privileges) to escalate to Administrator rights on-demand, but this may be vulnerable to some undiscovered exploit, like all software-based protections.

 ### iCloud